 We must make a separate determination each year, after the close of each taxable year, as to whether we are a PFIC.
 As a result, our PFIC status may change.
 In particular, because the total value of our assets for purposes of the asset test generally will be calculated using the market price of our ADSs and ordinary shares, our PFIC status will depend in large part on the market price of our ADSs and ordinary shares, which may fluctuate considerably.
 Accordingly, fluctuations in the market price of the ADSs and ordinary shares may result in our being a PFIC for any year.
 In addition, the composition of our income and assets will be affected by how, and how quickly, we spend the cash we raise in any offering.
-If we are a PFIC for any year during which you hold ADSs or ordinary shares, we generally will continue to be treated as a PFIC for all succeeding years during which you hold ADSs or ordinary shares.
+If we are a PFIC for any year during which you hold ADSs or ordinary shares.
 However, if we cease to be a PFIC, you may avoid some of the adverse effects of the PFIC regime by making a deemed sale election with respect to the ADSs or ordinary shares, as applicable.